 In a series of steps, SR significantly improved transcription accuracy on increasingly challenging types of read speech.
-Early SR efforts included both rule-based and statistical approaches, but DARPA quickly abandoned an expensive handcrafted, rule-based system when the 1988 evaluation demonstrated the superiority of the less-expensive, more-accurate, and more-flexible statistical approaches.
+Early SR efforts included both rulebased and statistical approaches, but DARPA quickly abandoned an expensive handcrafted, rule-based system when the 1988 evaluation demonstrated the superiority of the less-expensive, more-accurate, and more-flexible statistical approaches.

-Researchers first attacked small-vocabulary, narrow-domain read speech using a corpus of military-style sentences from a 1000-word vocabulary with a bigram (i.e., two-word) language model.
-After three years of research on this highly-artificial task, speaker-dependent systems (for which test speakers had laboriously trained acoustic models to their voices) achieved a WER of 1.8%; speaker-independent systems achieved a WER of 3.6%.
+Researchers first attacked small-vocabulary, narrowdomain read speech using a corpus of militarystyle sentences from a 1,000-word vocabulary with a bigram (that is, two-word) language model.
+After three years of research on this highly-artificial task, speaker-dependent systems (for which test speakers had laboriously trained acoustic models to their voices) achieved a WER of 1.8 percent; speaker-independent systems achieved a WER of 3.6 percent.

 Researchers then moved on to speaker-independent, broad-domain read speech, specifically sentences from the Wall Street Journal with vocabulary sizes increasing from 5,000 words to 64,000 words.
-The black lines in Figure 1 depict the WER reductions obtained with acoustic models trained on the voices of multiple speakers, none of whom was a test speaker.
-Subsequent programs dealt only with speaker-independent, unlimited vocabulary speech.
+The black lines in figure 2 depict the WER reductions obtained with acoustic models trained on the voices of multiple speakers, none of whom was a test speaker.
+Subsequent programs dealt only with speakerindependent, unlimited vocabulary speech.